Gytzum/PHP-crud-app/README.md

 /*!
 5 Step */
 INSERT INTO `projects` VALUES (6,'New York Subway System'),(7,'THE BIG DIG'),(8,'Three Gorges Dam'),(9,'International Space Station');
 ```
-* Clone it to AMPPS or XAMPPS root folder and start through http://localhost/
 * Open the path where you can launch php interpreter, e.g. http//localhost/browser